ebzzry/ebzzry.github.io/ugarit.md

 ## Introduction

 Ugarit is a classic example of a tool, that requires minimal setup and configuration, but is used many times.
-That once the initial tinkering is done, all we need to do is reuse the tool.
-But that isn't Ugarit's main strength — it is the almost unholy marriage of convenience and security.
+That, once the initial tinkering is done, all you need to do is reuse the tool.
+But that isn't Ugarit's main strength — it is the almost unholy marriage, of convenience and security.

 Most, if not all the time, convenience is inversely proportional to security.
 That is, the more convenient something is, the less secure